OpShin/opshin/ARCHITECTURE.md

 Every evaluated part of the python expression tree results in a tuple of
 - state flag (0 = continue, 1 = computation stopped normally, 2 = error occurred)
+- local vars (statemonad)
-- statemonad
+- heap (statemonad)
 - return value / exception state, depending on the state flag

-Functions are always passed the statemonad as first argument.
+Functions are always passed the heap and shadow the local variables, but modify only a copy of the latter.
 In a return value, the state flag is only relevant if set to 2.

 ## Memory